 Jane used her mental forces to staunch the blood spray.
 She was dimly aware of Baba Yaga hobbling back to the throne.
 The witch had served justice upon her audience: traitors were dead, and intruders had paid steep prices.
 They would pay more — probably in the witch’s prison — before dying like Betty and Abigail.
 Sara would go on serving the Hut.
 Jane should have allowed herself the mercy of a quick death.
 Instead she probed and plugged her shoulder socket, giving herself reprieve.

 Baba Yaga sat back on her throne and ate her snack.
 Even from forty feet, Jane could hear her mouth smacking wetly.
-Munching noises echoes across the throne room.
+Munching noises echoed across the throne room.
 Jane was on fire with pain, and drowning in self-hatred.

 As if reading her mind, the witch called to her: “Does it hurt, little cunt?”